Duff Pattullo: Premier of British Columbia

 The Pattullo government, elected in the midst of the Great Depression, attempted to extend government services and relief to the unemployed.
 In the 1937 general election, his government was re-elected running on the slogan of "socialized capitalism".
 His government was unable to secure a majority in the 1941 election due, in part, to the rise of the Co-operative Commonwealth Federation.
 He was unwilling to form a coalition government with the Conservatives, so his Liberal Party removed him as leader and formed such a coalition despite his objections.

+Aside from his serving as Minister of Lands (1916 to 1928), Leader of the Opposition (1929 to 1933), and as Premier (1933 to 1941), during his time in the Legislature, Pattullo also served as Provincial Secretary (1927 to 1928), Attorney-General (1937 and again in 1941), Minister of Education (1941), Minister of Finance (1941), Minister of Public Works (1939), and Minister of Railways (1933 to 1937).

+In 1937, Premier Pattullo announced an agreement had been reached with the Federal Government for the acquisition of the Yukon Territory by British Columbia.

 Pattullo was vocal in his opposition to extending franchise to minority groups in the Province, both during and after his tenure as premier.
 The concern raised was that if Chinese Canadians or Japanese Canadians fight on behalf of Canada in WWII, these Canadians would return home and demand equal rights of citizenship.

 Later life

-In the 1945 election, Pattullo lost his seat in the legislature and retired from politics.
+In the 1945 election, Pattullo ran as an independent and lost his seat in the legislature and retired from politics.

-He died in Victoria, British Columbia in 1956.
+He died in Victoria, British Columbia, in 1956.
 He is interred and rested in the Royal Oak Burial Park in Victoria, British Columbia.